-A First Aid Kit, one especially for pets, is something every pet owner should have available at home and when traveling.
+A First Aid Kit, one especially for pets, is something every pet family should have available at home and when traveling.
 First Aid should never be a substitute for veterinary care, but is meant to be a means to treat your furry family member until veterinary care can be obtained.
 First aid kits for pets can be homemade or purchased.

 The following is basic information that may help you in an emergency: